k1audiaa/TTTGame-Frontend/README.md

 - The application is optimized for Chrome; Safari compatibility is not guaranteed.
 - Username for login must be a string containing at least 5 letters.
+- Your Username and your achieved points and levels are saved in the database and can be used to log in again.

 ## Contributors